gobinathm/page_monitor/_posts/2025-04-06-AWS-PromotionCredit.markdown

 ​
 ####  Last Updated: Feb 31, 2369

 These AWS Promotional Credit Terms and Conditions (these “Terms”) are an agreement between you and Amazon Web Services, Inc. (or its affiliate as noted in Section 13 below) (“AWS,” “your AWS contracting entity,” “us,” “our,” or “we”) and govern your use of any AWS promotional credit (“Promotional Credit”).
 You must have a valid AWS account to redeem a Promotional Credit code.
-Capitalized terms used but not defined in these Terms will have the meanings set forth in the AWS Customer Agreement available at http://aws.amazon.com/agreement, or other written agreement with AWS governing your use of AWS services if applicable (the “Agreement”).
-These Terms apply to all Promotional Credit, regardless of whether you have a valid AWS account when you receive the Promotional Credit.
+Capitalized terms used but not defined in these Terms will have the meanings outlined in the AWS Customer Agreement available at http://aws.amazon.com/agreement, or other written agreement with AWS governing your use of AWS services if applicable (the “Agreement”).
+These Terms apply to all Promotional Credits, regardless of whether you have a valid AWS account when you receive the Promotional Credit.

-1. Promotional Credit will be applied only to offset eligible fees and charges incurred during or following the billing cycle in which you apply the applicable Promotional Credit code to your AWS account.
+1. Promotional Credit will be applied only to offset eligible charges incurred during or following the billing cycle in which you apply the applicable Promotional Credit code to your AWS account.
 Promotional Credit will be applied only to the specific Services designated by your AWS contracting entity (collectively, “Eligible Services”).
 Unless authorized by us, Promotional Credit will not be applied to any fees or charges for Amazon Mechanical Turk, AWS Managed Services, Ineligible AWS Support, AWS Marketplace, AWS Professional Services, AWS Training, AWS Certification, Amazon Route 53 domain name registration or transfer, any Services for mining for cryptocurrency, any other Services as may be designated by your AWS contracting entity, or any upfront fee for any Services such as Savings Plans and Reserved Instances (collectively, “Ineligible Services”).
 For purposes of this Section 1, “Ineligible AWS Support” means AWS Support (as described on the AWS Site) that is AWS Enterprise Support, AWS Enterprise On-Ramp, AWS Resold Support (AWS Enterprise Support and AWS Enterprise On-Ramp), and AWS Partner-Led Support.

 2. Promotional Credit will not be applied to your AWS account until you redeem your Promotional Credit code through the AWS Site or as otherwise disbursed to your AWS account.
 Each Promotional Credit code can only be redeemed once and only on one AWS account.
 Promotional Credit may only be redeemed to offset charges pursuant to an invoice for use of any Eligible Services.
-Your AWS account will be billed for all fees and charges for use of any Eligible Services in excess of the amount of available Promotional Credit.
+Your AWS account will be billed for all charges for use of any Eligible Services in excess of the amount of available Promotional Credit.

 3. You may not sell, license, rent, or otherwise transfer Promotional Credit.
 Promotional Credit may be applied only to your own AWS account.
 The foregoing does not restrict authorized sharing of Promotional Credits within an AWS Organization (as defined in Section 48 of the AWS Service Terms and as described in the AWS Credits section of the AWS Billing User Guide on the AWS Site).
 Promotional Credit has no intrinsic value, is not redeemable for cash, has no cash value, is nonrefundable, and serves merely as a means to provide an incentive to use our Services.
 Promotional Credit may not be purchased for cash, and we and our affiliates do not sell Promotional Credit.